-- GDP contribution with respect to metropolitan area (2015): national GDP 500,000 million US dollars; CABA GDP 100,000 million US dollars (18.8% of the national GDP).
-Vi
+- Percentage of population with respect to metropolitan area (2010): CABA 2,890,151 inhabitants (22.6% of GBA population); 24 other municipalities of GBA 9,916,715 inhabitants (77.4% of GBA population); total GBA 12,806,866 inhabitants (31.9% of national population). - GDP contribution with respect to metropolitan area (2015): national GDP 500,000 million US dollars; CABA GDP 100,000 million US dollars (18.8% of the national GDP).

-Since 2007, Buenos Aires city has been governed by the political party "PRO".
+Since 2007, Buenos Aires city is governed by the political party "PRO".
 Between 2007 and 2015 the city government was run by the current president of Argentina, Mauricio Macri.
 Since 2015 the Mayor is Horacio Rodríguez Larreta, former chief of cabinet of Mayor Mauricio Macri.
-Unlike his predecessor, one of the main axes of his government plan is focused on slum upgradings.
+Unlike his predecessor, one of the main axes of his government plan is focused on the upgrading of slums.
 In order to upgrade the first 5 of the 55 city slums, the government entered into a process of external borrowing (mainly with the World Bank), and a massive sale of public land.
 In addition, the priorities of intervention were defined by the strategic location of the slums in regard to future real estate potential.
-This slum upgrading policy is related to SDG 11 that seeks the achievement of inclusive, safe, resilient and sustainable cities and human settlements, particularly target 11.1 on housing.
+This slum upgrading policy is related to SDG 11 that seeks the achievement of inclusive, safe, resilient and sustainable cities and human settlements.

-Currently, the CABA agencies responsible for slum upgrading policies are: The City Institute of Housing (IVC); the Under Secretary of Habitat and Inclusion; the Unit of Social Management and Intervention (UGIS); the General Direction of Immediate Assistance; the Secretary of Urban Integration; and the Executive Unit of the former AU3.
-The peculiarity of this institutional organisation lies in the lack of a general upgrading policy and the dispersion of decision making across different government agencies.
+Currently, the CABA agencies responsible for slum upgrading policies are: the City Institute of Housing (IVC); the Under Secretary of Habitat and Inclusion; the Unit of Social Management and Intervention (UGIS); the General Direction of Immediate Assistance; the Secretary of Urban Integration; and the Executive Unit of the former AU3.
+The peculiarity of this institutional organization lies in the lack of a general upgrading policy and the dispersion of decision making depending on many different bodies.
 Most of the municipal resources earmarked for slum upgrading policies are included in the item "housing", representing 4.1% of the total city budget for 2018.
-Since Rodríguez Larreta's mandate, the housing city budget had a slight growth between 2015 and 2016, it was then almost doubled for 2017, and has slightly decreased for 2018.
+Since Rodríguez Larreta's mandate, the housing city budget had a slight growth between 2015 and 2016, it was almost doubled for 2017, and has slightly decreased for 2018.

-The implementation of the SDGs at the national level is the responsibility of the National Council for the Coordination of Social Policies (CNCPS), chaired by the Minister of Social Development.
-The CNCPS developed a manual which provides guidelines and methodological suggestions for incorporating the SDGs as a tool for management and planning at the municipal level.viii In addition, the national ombudsman developed in 2015 the "Program for Monitoring and Evaluation of the SDGs and Agenda 2030", whose objective is to collaborate in the implementation of public policies that take into account the fulfilment of the SDGs.
+The implementation of the SDGs at the national level is the responsibility of the National Council of Coordination of Social Policies (CNCPS), chaired by the Minister of Social Development.
+The CNCPS developed a manual which provides guidelines and methodological suggestions for the SDGs incorporation as a tool for management and planning at the municipal level.
+On the other hand, the national ombudsman developed in 2015 the "Program for Monitoring and Evaluation of the SDGs.
+Agenda 2030 ", whose objective is to collaborate in the implementation of public policies that take into account the fulfillment of the SDGs.
 Regarding national legislation, members of the various political blocs created in 2016 the "Parliamentary Observatory for the UN's Sustainable Development Agenda 2030".
-The aim of this initiative is to promote the adaptation and implementation of Agenda 2030 in various legislative bills.
+The aim of this initiative is to promote the adaptation and implementation of the Agenda 2030 in various legislative bills.
 To date, there is no record about the activities carried out.
 At the regional level, Argentina participated in the elaboration of guidelines for the implementation of the NUA in Latin America and the Caribbean, published by ECLAC in 2017 under the title "Plan de Acción Regional para la implementación de la Nueva Agenda Urbana en América Latina y el Caribe.
 2016-2036".